 We continually review our capital requirements to ensure that we have sufficient funding available to support our growth strategies.
-Management anticipates that cash and other liquid assets on hand as of September 30, 2013, in conjunction with the loan amendment signed on November 1, 2013 to add \$13.3 million to our existing loan balance to make the second and final payment for the FBR Funds (bringing our total loan outstanding to \$30.0 million), will be sufficient to meet our short-term capital requirements.
-To the extent that liquid resources and cash provided by operations are not adequate to meet long-term capital requirements, management plans to raise additional capital.
+Management anticipates that cash and other liquid assets on hand as of September 30, 2014 will be sufficient to meet our short-term capital requirements.
+To the extent that liquid resources and cash provided by operations are not adequate to meet long-term capital requirements, management plans to raise additional capital by either, or both of, seeking to increase our borrowing capacity or accessing the capital markets.
 There can be no assurance that we will be able to raise additional capital.

-Total assets under management as of September 30, 2013 were \$4.03 billion, which was an increase of \$3.1 billion, or 338.8%, from September 30, 2012.
+Total assets under management as of September 30, 2014 were \$5.52 billion, which was an increase of \$1.5 billion, or 36.9%, from September 30, 2013.
 The primary source of our revenue, liquidity and cash flow are our investment advisory fees and shareholder service fees, which are based on and generated by our average assets under management.
-Property and equipment and management contracts purchased totaled \$62.4 million as of September 30, 2013.
-As of September 30, 2013, we had cash and cash equivalents of \$8.4 million.
+Property and equipment and management contracts purchased totaled \$62.7 million as of September 30, 2014.
+As of September 30, 2014, we had cash and cash equivalents of \$7.6 million.

-The following table summarizes key financial data relating to our liquidity and use of cash for the years ended September 30, 2013 and 2012:
+The following table summarizes key financial data relating to our liquidity and use of cash for the years ended September 30, 2014 and 2013:

-For the Fis Ended Sept (in thous ember 30,
+For the Fiscal Year Ended September 30, (in thousands)

-2013 2012
+2014 2013

 Cash flow data:

-Operating cash flows \$ 6,158 \$ 2,037
+Operating cash flows \$ 9,413 \$ 6,158

-Investing cash flows (20,529) (374)
+Investing cash flows (19,292) (20,529)

-Financing cash flows 14,047 (1,295)
+Financing cash flows 9,118 14,047

-Net (decrease) increase in cash and cash equivalents \$ (324) \$ 368
+Net decrease in cash and cash equivalents \$ (761) \$ (324)

-The increase in cash provided by operating activities of \$6.1 million is mainly due to an increase in net income from prior year.
+The increase in cash provided by operating activities of \$3.3 million is mainly due to an increase in net income from prior year.

-The increase in cash used for investing activities is due to costs associated with purchasing the FBR Funds in the current year.
+The decrease in cash used for investing activities is due to costs associated with purchasing the FBR Funds in the current year being less than costs in the prior year.

-The increase in cash provided by financing activities is due to financing associated with purchasing the FBR Funds in the current year.
+The decrease in cash provided by financing activities is due to financing associated with purchasing the FBR Funds in the prior year being more than the current year.

 Dividend Payments.
-Quarterly cash dividends of \$0.03125 per share, respectively, were paid on December 7, 2012 to shareholders of record as of November 14, 2012; on February 25, 2013 to shareholders of record as of February 1, 2013; on June 17, 2013 to shareholders of record as of May 24, 2013; and on September 15, 2013 to shareholders of record as of August 22, 2013.
-The total payment from cash on hand was \$0.7 million.
+A quarterly cash dividend of \$0.03125 per share was paid on December 9, 2013 to shareholders of record as of November 15, 2013.
+Additionally, quarterly cash dividends of \$0.04 per share were paid on March 10, 2014 to shareholders of record as of February 14, 2014; on June 12, 2014 to shareholders of record as of May 20, 2014; and on September 15, 2014 to shareholders of record as of record as of August 21, 2014.
+The total payment from cash on hand was \$0.9 million.